-- Add the flour and using a wooden spatula or a whisk, combine the flour with the melted butter and stir for 1-2 minutes until the flour has a nice golden brown colour and no lumps.
+- Add the flour and using a wooden spatula or a whisk, combine the flour with the melted butter and stir for 1-2 minutes until the flour has a nice golden brown color and no lumps.

 - Add a little bit of milk and vigorously whisk until it's absorbed by the roux.